-It seems like every time we are out working on the bus, I have a new idea about how to arrange things.
+It seems like every time we are out working on the bus, I have a new idea about how to arrange things in my mind when thinking about purchasing a home using this real estate Waco TX company.
 You know how it is.
 You have to get used to a space and what it feels like before you can truly understand what you’re working with.
-In any case, Anthony was no doubt becoming annoyed with my musings, which usually amounted to nothing as we concluded that the previously agreed upon floor plan was still the best option.
+In any case, Anthony was no doubt becoming annoyed with my musings, which usually amounted to nothing as we concluded that the previously agreed upon floor plan was still the best option, plus the real estate app helped us out a lot.
 That is, until the other day.

 We were finishing up the insulation and paneling on the walls of the bus, and I seem to think it was Anthony who said something about putting the kids in the back where we had designed a Master Bedroom-ish and then putting a Murphy-style bed for us where we had planned on putting the kids’ bunks.
 At the very beginning of planning, our original idea was to put our bed in the front as a sort of living space/bedroom to it could double as sitting space, but we couldn’t get a Full size bed to work in the plans and the thought of sleeping on anything Futon related made my hips ache to think of it.
 So, we settled on putting our bed in back over the huge engine hump.
 This made a lot of sense design wise as it fit back there perfectly once Anthony built a little bunk for the mattress to set on, which allowed for storage underneath.
 This layout would also allow us to have a door to shut for privacy, if such a thing exists in an RV.